Author Site Reviewresults

 On the first day of each month, Paramedics shall complete an Operative IQ monthly station inventory check, identifying the current stock amounts for each item.
 Once submitted in Operative IQ, the system will identify needed amounts for each item to reach the station PAR amount.

-On the 15th of each month, the medication requirements are confirmed in Operative IQ and a station requisition is built by the system.
+On the 20th of each month, the medication requirements are confirmed in Operative IQ and a station requisition is built by the system.

 Service Depot

-Monthly medication requisitions are compiled and filled from the HQ Depot by Logistics staff.
+Monthly medication requisitions are compiled and filled from the HQ Depot by Logistics personnel.
 The HQ depot is required to carry a minimum of 3 months of each medication.
 Medication orders are moved from HQ by Paramedic Superintendents or designates, and expired medications are returned from the stations to be disposed of through the Stericycle/MOE system.
 Following the monthly issue of medications, Logistics staff replace the HQ medication inventory to the established PAR count from the medication vendor.

 Oxygen Supplies